deja-vu-platform/deja-vu/docs/authoring-cliches.md

   otherwise

-- Show actions should have a `show[Field]` boolean input to determine whether a particular field should be shown or not
+- Show actions should have a `show[Field]` boolean input to determine whether a particular field should be shown or not.
+If within `show-foo`, the action shows another entity, say, `bar`, the boolean inputs for `bar`'s fields should have the format `showBar[Field]` to differentiate them from `foo`'s fields.

 - Actions that load some entity from the backend (usually `show-*`) should produce the object as output.
 For example, when `show-foo` loads a `Foo` if